 Our equity compensation plans provide for the grant of incentive and nonqualified stock options, as well as other stock-based awards including restricted stock and restricted stock units ("RSU"), to employees, non-employee directors and other consultants who provide services to us.
-For other stock-based awards, new shares are issued when the award is exercised, vested or released according to the terms of the agreement.
+We also provide an employee stock purchase plan and 401(k) stock match.

 Restricted stock awards result in the issuance of new shares when granted.
 For other stock-based awards, new shares are issued when the award is exercised, vested or released according to the terms of the agreement.
 In February 2019, 1,040,744 additional shares were reserved for future issuance under our 2010 Equity Incentive Plan.
-At March 31, 2019, there were approximately 6,195,941 million shares available for grant under approved equity compensation plans.
+At June 30, 2019, there were approximately 6,162,889 million shares available for grant under approved equity compensation plans.